 Utilizing ICT for Higher Education

-Supporting Higher Education for Visually Impaired Persons
+Supporting Higher Education for Persons with Visual Impairment

 The Nippon Foundation took its first step toward using ICT to provide educational and employment opportunities in the ASEAN region by establishing a fund at the Overbrook School for the Blind in the United States.